chriskhoo/justcausewebsite/private/pages/example-page.md

 - more detailed validation when doing the initial checks on the server and the client side
 - write tests
 - custom methods for jquery validation for pull down options
+- Search filter - select / unselect all

 ### For client
 - Extend search to other fields? if so which?